Nano2PlastProject/TheFullMulti_RIVER/README.md

   - Open the Jupyter notebook FullMulti_RiverModel_Notebook.ipynb and follow the instructions provided in the notebook to parameterise you scenario analysis and run the model.
   - It is recomended to make a copy of the notebook and rename it for each new model run/analysis

 - Alternatively you can run the code in the cloud with Binder: you can run the FullMulti_RiverModel case studies Jupyter notebooks directly from your web browser without installing anything.
 For this click on the launch binder button above.
 A temporary Jupyter Notebook server with all dependencies will be automatically launched in the cloud.
 Access the TheFullMulti_River_caseStudies folder and run the selected notebook of your choice.
-It is not persistent: all your changes will be lost after some time. (#To be implemented#)
+It is not persistent: all your changes will be lost after some time.

 - Spyder:
   - You can launch Spyder from visual Anaconda interface, or by opening `Anaconda prompt`, typing "spyder" and press Enter